 P88L9-26

 — The responding STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports.
 The responding STA should indicate the same format and bandwidth in the Format and Bandwidth field as that requested by the initiating STA, if the responding STA supports this.
 The responding STA shall not indicate a bandwidth wider than requested.
 The responding STA shall not indicate a VHT format if DMG, HT-mixed or non-HT format was requested.
 The responding STA shall not indicate an HTformat if DMG or non-HT format was requested.
 The responding STA shall not indicate a DMG format if VHT, HT-mixed or non-HT format was requested.
-For EDMG ranging, the ISTA shall indicate, in the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement Request frame, its ranging priority according to Table x1 in 9.4.2.167.
+For EDCA based ranging where the value of the corresponding Format and Bandwidth subfield is in the range 31 through 41 (inclusive), the ISTA shall indicate, in the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement Request frame, its ranging priority according to Table x1 in 9.4.2.167.
 The RSTA shall indicate, in the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement frame, whether it accommodates the Ranging Priority request transmitted by the ISTA according to Table 9-281b in 9.4.2.167.
-For RSTA centric EDCA-based FTM ranging, the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element is reserved.
+For EDCA based ranging where the value of the corresponding Format and Bandwidth subfield is outside the range 31 through 41 (inclusive), the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element is reserved.

 TGaz Editor: Delete P90L12-18 (The content is already part of the paragraph above).

-If a Fine Timing Measurement Parameters is included in the initial Fine Timing Measurement frame, the Fine Timing Measurement Parameters element shall contain one of the PDMG Specific Parameter subelement PEDMG Specific Parameters subelement.
+If a Fine Timing Measurement Parameters field is included in the initial Fine Timing Measurement frame where the Format and Bandwidth subfield is 31 then, the Fine Timing Measurement Parameters element shall contain a PDMG Specific Parameter subelement.

+If a Fine Timing Measurement Parameters field is included in the initial Fine Timing Measurement frame where the Format and Bandwidth subfield in the range 32 through 41 (inclusive) shall contain a PEDMG Specific Parameters subelement.

 TGaz Editor: Rename Cl.
 11.22.6.3.3 from “Trigger-based and non-Trigger-based Ranging Measurement Negotiation” to “Negotiation for TB and non-TB Ranging measurement exchange”

 P92L4-6

-In the former case, the ISTA may either proceed with the ranging operation or terminate the FTM session using the procedure described in Subclause 11.22.6.6.
+In the former case, the ISTA may either proceed with measurement exchange (see 11.22.6.4.3 (TB Ranging measurement exchange) and 11.22.6.4.4 (non-TB Ranging measurement exchange)) or terminate the FTM session (see 11.22.6.6 (Fine timing measurement termination)).

 TGaz Editor: Rename Cl.
 11.22.6.3.4 from “Secure LTF measurement setup” to “Negotiation for Secure LTF in the TB and non-TB Ranging measurement exchange”

 P93L42

-subclause 11.22.6.4.6 (Secure LTF ).
+subclause 11.22.6.4.6 (Non-TB and TB ranging measurement exchange for secure LTF).

 TGaz Editor: Rename Cl.
 11.22.6.3.5 from “EDMG Secure ToF Measurement Setup” to “Negotiation for Secure EDMG TRN in EDCA based Ranging measurement exchange”

 P95L10-12

-A STA that supports secure ToF measurement as described in 11.22.6.4.9 (Secure EDMG Protocol) shall set the Secure ToF Supported field in the EDMG capabilities element to 1.
+A STA that supports secure ToF measurement as described in 11.22.6.4.2.1.6 (Secure measurement exchange for EDMG STAs) shall set the Secure ToF Supported field in the EDMG capabilities element to 1.

 TGaz Editor: Rename Cl.
 11.22.6.3.6 from “Negotiation of Direction Measurement for PDMG/PEDMG” to “Direction measurement negotiation for PDMG/PEDMG STAs”